Commemorations

 Remembrance Day in the Netherlands

-The 4th of May is observed as Remembrance Day, a solemn occasion to honour civilians and military personnel who have lost their lives in armed conflicts or peacekeeping missions since the start of the Second World War, both within the Kingdom of the Netherlands and abroad.
-Our ceremonies at Ereveld Menteng Pulo and Ereveld Kembang Kuning, conducted primarily in Dutch, are part of this national moment of reflection.
-In alignment with the traditions of Remembrance Day, we come together to pay tribute to the sacrifices made for freedom, ensuring that the lessons of the past remain a guiding light for future generations.
+In Indonesia, these ceremonies are held at the war cemeteries of Menteng Pulo and Kembang Kuning.
+Conducted primarily in Dutch, they form part of this national moment of reflection.
+In alignment with the traditions of Remembrance Day, people come together to pay tribute to the sacrifices made for freedom, ensuring that the lessons of the past remain a guiding light for future generations.

 15 August